 In this article, we look at how the birth control implant works, its benefits and side effects, and how a person can get one.

-A birth control implant is a long lasting type of hormonal contraception, also called long acting reversible contraception (LARC).
+A birth control implant (also known by its brand name, Nexplanon) is a long lasting type of hormonal contraception, also called long acting reversible contraception (LARC).
 It is a

 It is effective for up to

 Planned Parenthood note that if a person does not get the implant during the first 5 days of their period, they need to use an alternative form of birth control, such as condoms, for 7 days after its insertion.

 Some medications can make the implant less effective as a contraceptive.